 Although stevia is assumed safe by many due to its status as a natural sweetener, the Center for Science in the Public Interest (CSPI) notes that being natural does not guarantee safety.
 Both Canadian and U.S. regulatory agencies have rejected stevia in the past.
 In addition, a European Community scientific panel made the decision that stevia was not an acceptable food additive.

 If you are the type of health-conscious athlete who relies on nutrition in order to achieve peak performance, at American GAINZ Nutrition we strongly recommend always going with a lean & clean protein powder with minimal ingredients regardless of your preference of sweetener, as long as you understand all the ingredients and they are all openly disclosed on the packaging.
 We encourage you to avoid the calories from excess simple sugars and any brands that do not disclose their sugars in the nutritional fact or supplement fact panels.
 Our latest launch of both "Core" & "Tactical Recovery" proteins utilizes the latest and greatest FDA Nutrition Facts Panel which fully discloses "Added Sugars" as a component of the total sugar.
+If you prefer a pure, unflavored option, check out AGN Roots Grass-fed Whey, no sweeteners at all, just the worlds best certified Grass-fed Whey.

 Comments will be approved before showing up.